HaykazXP/image-convertor-poc/README.md

 ## Troubleshooting

-- **GD/Imagick/cwebp not found:**
+- **GD or Imagick not found:**
-  - Make sure the required extension/tool is installed and enabled.
+  - Make sure the required extension is installed and enabled.
   - Check your PHP error logs for details.
 - **WebP not supported:**
   - For GD/Imagick, check that WebP support is enabled (see Requirements).